How to Program / Upload Code to ESP32-CAM AI-Thinker (Arduino IDE)

 4) Then, click the Upload button in your Arduino IDE.

-5) When you start to see some dots on the debugging window, press the ESP32-CAM on-board RST button.
+5) When you start to see some dots on the debugging window, you may need to press the ESP32-CAM on-board RST button if it doesn’t go automatically into flashing mode.

 Program and upload code to ESP32-CAM with Arduino IDE